EPUB: .ncx file

 The NCX file (Navigation Control file for XML), traditionally named toc.ncx, contains the hierarchical table of contents for the EPUB file.
 The specification for NCX was developed for Digital Talking Book (DTB), is maintained by the DAISY Consortium, and is not a part of the EPUB specification.
-The NCX file has a mimetype of application/x-dtbncx+xml.
+The NCX file has a MIME type of application/x-dtbncx+xml.

 Of note here is that the values for the docTitle, docAuthor, and meta name="dtb:uid" elements should match their analogs in the OPF file.
 Also, the meta name="dtb:depth" element is set equal to the depth of the navMap element. navPoint elements can be nested to create a hierarchical table of contents. navLabel's content is the text that appears in the table of contents generated by reading systems that use the .ncx. navPoint's content element points to a content document listed in the manifest and can also include an element identifier (e.g. #section1).

 A description of certain exceptions to the NCX specification as used in EPUB is in Section 2.4.1 of the specification.
-The complete specification for NCX can be found in Section 8 of the Specifications for the Digital Talking Book.
+The complete specification for NCX can be found in the Specifications for the Digital Talking Book.